-If you’re worn out all the time, it’s difficult to function at your best.
+If you’re worn out all the time, it’s difficult to function at your best at work or home.
 That’s why taking care of yourself is so important.
-Whether you “fill your cup first” or need to learn to do so, may this article inspire you to explore new ways to make time for the self-care and joy you deserve.
+Whether you already “fill your cup first” or need to learn to do so, may this article inspire you to explore new ways to make time for the self-care and joy you deserve.
+It’s time to feel well so you can then serve effectively!

 The airlines tell you to put on your own mask first so you are then able to help others.
 If you’re not breathing oxygen, you’ll be no good to anyone else.